top of page

 Group of 5 students preparing to move into student accommodation.

-Seeking Accommodation and Stretching your Student Budget
+Seeking Accommodation that fits with a Student Budget

 Female student in red sweater and blue jeans holding moving box

 One of the first things you need to consider is who you're going to be living with.
 Choose carefully!
+Sharing a house with students can be challenging.
+Read our blog on house sharing for more tips and strategies on imposing a few rules to make life easier.

 The second is to have calculated your budget.